refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 * Smartctl related hard disk healthy check
 * restic backup integration and snapshots check
-* check `postqueue -p` on each node, to see whether some mails may be stalled.
+* check `postqueue -p` on each node, to see whether some mails may be stalled. (`sudo postsuper -d ALL` to clear all stalled mails in the queue)
 * check the usage of localdisk: `ansible all -m shell -a "df -HT|grep /dev/sda"`

 ### install softwares or libraries beyond spack